tylerdiaz/Heisenberg/README.md

 ![exampleflow](https://github.com/tylerdiaz/Heisenberg/blob/master/brand-assests/App%20Logo.jpg)

-Project Heisenberg is a decentralized identity management system built atop a permissioned Ethereum consortium network.
+<b>Project Heisenberg</b> is a decentralized identity management system built atop a permissioned Ethereum consortium network.
 The goal of this project is to completely eliminate the risk associated with pharmacuetical script fraud.

-By creating a decentralized smart-contract standard that defines the method for ownership and transferribility of a pharmacuetical script we have removed an array of inefficiencies:
+By creating a decentralized smart-contract standard that defines the method for ownership and transferribility of a pharmacuetical script we have:
-  1. The possibility of counterfit/forged perscriptions is eliminated
+  1. <b>Removed</b> the possibility of counterfit/forged perscriptions is eliminated
-  2. An immutable record of the movement, quantity, identity, etc. of perscriptions is created
-  3. The possibilty for regulatory insight into the quantity, concentration, movement, etc. of drugs is enabled
+  2. <b>Enabled</b> regulatory insight into the quantity, concentration, movement, etc. of drugs
-  4. Communication and trust between doctors, patients, and pharmaceys is improved
+  3. <b>Created</b> an <i>immutable</i> record of the movement, quantity, and RX type of pharmacy scripts

 Project Heisenberg accomplishes this goal through the tokenization of pharmacuetical perscriptions into an ERC-721 solidity contract standar.
 This non-fungible token carries metadata describing the doctor ID, the patient's public key, the drug RX Id, and the unit quantity to be dispensed.

+The code for the non-fungible token (ERC-721) is hosted here (link.).

 The defined roles for this project scenario are as follows:
 [Image](3 Points)